-Banjo was born at an Animal Care College as the first of four youngsters, who were re-homed at Wild Futures Monkey Sanctuary in 2012.
-Banjo’s mum Sue is a high ranking member in the group and Banjo has inherited his position from her.
+Banjo was born at an Animal Care College as the first of four youngsters, who were re-homed here at Wild Futures Monkey Sanctuary in 2012.
+Banjo’s mum Sue is a high ranking member of the group and so Banjo has inherited his position from her.
 He is a naturally confident young male who already shows a great interest in group politics.
-Banjo’s life is all about games and fun with adoring friend Amy and little sister Roccita.
+Banjo’s life is all about games and fun with little sister Roccita.

 Billy arrived at Wild Futures’ Monkey Sanctuary in January 2012.
-Billy is a very quick learner.
-He is very brave and very friendly.
-Not self pitying, when told off he doesn’t sulk but patiently waits to be able to play again.
-Good at occupying himself when alone.
-Billy still has a lot to learn about being a monkey and is always looking for adult reassurance from the older monkeys.
+He is a very quick learner, and is also very brave and very friendly.
+Not self pitying, when told off by the other monkeys he doesn’t sulk but patiently waits to be able to play again.
+Billy still has a lot to learn about being a monkey and is always looking for reassurance from the older monkeys.
 But he has great potential and will hopefully one day become a kind and successful member of the group.

 Chanel was taken from her mother as a tiny baby and kept as a pet with another monkey named Coco.
-On arrival at the sanctuary, Chanel was underweight and frightened.
+On arrival here at the Monkey Sanctuary, Chanel was underweight and frightened.
 Chanel has since improved physically and psychologically and she now flourishes with the specialist care she receives.
-Her friend Coco has passed away, but she lives happily in a social group and has formed a very strong bond with Peppy.
+Her friend Coco has since passed away, but she now lives happily in a social group and has formed a very strong bond with Gucci.

-Charlie Brown came to our Sanctuary in 2005.
-His history is largely unknown, but we do know he was kept as a pet.
-On arrival he appeared to be a healthy young monkey, but his psychological state gives clues that his previous life was not a happy one.
-He has a gentle, kind character, so is often chosen to help new monkeys learn how to socialise and he just loves meeting new arrivals and teaching them how to play.
+Charlie Brown came to the Monkey Sanctuary in 2005.
+His history is largely unknown, but we do know that he was kept as a pet.
+On arrival here he appeared to be a healthy young monkey, but his psychological state gives us clues that his previous life was not a happy one.
+He has a gentle and kind character so is often chosen to help new monkeys learn how to socialise, and he just loves meeting these new arrivals and teaching them how to play.

 Elvis is a big alpha male in the Sanctuary’s first and only natural family group of capuchins.
 He and his family arrived at our Sanctuary in 2012 from an animal care college.
 Despite his size, Elvis is a gentle giant in many ways and often lets his alpha female, Sue take control of disciplining the group.
 Although he lives in his own social group, he also loves to chat to his monkey neighbours.